More seasonable temperatures on Saturday as dry conditions continue

 Get updates on what's happening in Boston to your inbox.
 Sign up for our News Headlines newsletter.

-Don’t forget to set those clocks back an hour at 2am, its also a great time to change out your smoke and carbon monoxide batteries as well.
+Another chilly night ahead with a mostly clear sky and light winds, allowing our temperatures to drop off quickly once again.
+Lows dropping into the low to mid 30s around Boston, 20s to the north and west.

-Sunday will feature plenty of sunshine and slightly cooler than average temperatures.
-Highs reach the low 50s south, 40s north with a light northerly wind.
+A cool start to the new work with more in the way of clouds dimming out the sunshine during the course of Monday as a warm front approaches from the southwest.
+A few rain/snow showers possible across northern New England late in the day into Monday night, while the south remains dry.
+Highs Monday top out in the mid-50s south, 40s north.

-We’ll remain on the cool side right into Monday with more in the way of clouds, especially in the afternoon as a warm front approaches from the southwest, a stray shower possible mainly across northern New England late in the day into the overnight hours Monday.
+A southerly wind will be on the increase Election Day (Tuesday), ushering in much warmer temperatures with a blend of sun and clouds, highs near 70.

-By Tuesday, a prominent southerly wind flow will help usher in warmer temperatures with highs approaching 70 degrees by the afternoon, even warmer Wednesday with highs expected to top out in the mid-70s!
-A cold front cools us off by the end of the work week bringing us back to more seasonable temperatures.
+The warm spell peaks on Wednesday with highs reaching the mid-70s along with a gusty southerly wind.
+There is a bit of concern that the gusty winds may help any brush fires that crop up, spready quickly, we’ll be keeping an eye on that.

 Local